ham2k/app-polo/NOTES.md

 * Validate callsigns when entering them

 * POTA reference smart input.
 Try entering multiple park references without using - or ",", just letters, digits and space.
+Change the callsign to a DX entity and see the default reference change.

 * Logging focus.
 Press space to switch between logging fields